NataljaL/Hindamine/chapter1.md

 *** =instructions

-    Please note!
+ *   Please note!
 Here in DataCamp, executing a command over multiple lines is done by selecting (painting) the lines with a mouse first and then hitting Ctrl+Enter normally.
 Alternatively you could also click submit to execute the whole script.R
-    Loop though the character values using the examle code.
+ *   Loop though the character values using the examle code.
-    Loop through integer values using the example code.
+ *   Loop through integer values using the example code.
-    In an honor of the legendary electronic duo Daft Punk and their 2001 album Discovery, construct a for-loop that prints out "One more time!"
+ *   In an honor of the legendary electronic duo Daft Punk and their 2001 album Discovery, construct a for-loop that prints out "One more time!"
 27 times.
-    Hints: (1) Remember that 1:n creates an integer vector of length n.
+  *  Hints: (1) Remember that 1:n creates an integer vector of length n.
 (2) Inside the loop body you have to use the print() function to print.

 *** =hint

-    It does not matter what name you give to your counter.
+   * It does not matter what name you give to your counter.
 You can for example use i as is done in the second example.
-    In this exercise you don't need to use the values of your counter.
+    * In this exercise you dont need to use the values of your counter.
-    Remember to use quotation marks to create and print characters.
+    * Remember to use quotation marks to create and print characters.

 *** =pre_exercise_code